Get Your Custom

 In relation to selling goods, your website must have extra provisions for when customers purchase things off of your website.
 The specifics of these provisions will depend on the type of business you have and the kind of goods or services that you are selling.
 Despite this, and as mentioned above standard terms and conditions for the sale of goods online will include things such as:

 - The payment method used to purchase goods or services;

 - The process, method and time of delivery; and

 - Your policies on refunds, returns and the exchange of goods (it is important that these are compliant with the consumer guarantees contained in the ACL).

-What are the legal consequences of these terms and conditions?
+What are the legal consequences of these terms and conditions for Selling Goods?

 In order to avoid any disputes with how your terms and conditions are set out, it is important that they are compliant with the ACL.
 Importantly, the terms and conditions should be set out clearly, and that they do not unfairly disadvantage the consumer.
 The terms and conditions should be drafted correctly and thoroughly.
 They should also set out the rights and obligations of both parties if a dispute ever arises, and how to go about resolving that dispute.

 It’s smart to minimise your legal exposure as much as you can.
-So put in place your website terms and conditions and save yourself future headaches!
+So put in place your website terms and conditions for selling goods and save yourself future headaches!